 Around the campsite

-☐ Broad brimmed hat

-☐ Two pairs of shoes
+Two pairs of shoes

 - An old pair for aquatics

-A comfortable pair for around the Centre and campsite
+- A comfortable pair for around the Centre and campsite

-☐ Three sets of underwear
+Three sets of underwear

-☐ Three sets of socks
+Three sets of socks

-☐ Two pairs of shorts
+Two pairs of shorts

-☐ Three T-shirts
+Three T-shirts

-☐ Bathers/ board shorts /
+Bathers/ board shorts

-☐ Two pairs of Track pants
+Two pairs of Track pants

-☐ Two warm polar fleece or woollen jumper
+Two warm polar fleece or woollen jumper

-□ Towel
+Towel

-☐ Sunscreen & lip balm
+Sunscreen & lip balm

 Waterproof jacket (parachute style material not appropriate)

-□ 2 L Water bottle
+2 L Water bottle

-☐ Soft bag/small backpack for carrying clothes and equipment.
+Soft bag/small backpack for carrying clothes and equipment.

-☐ Personal medication if required - e.g. Asthma puffer, Epipen, etc.
+Personal medication if required - e.g. Asthma puffer, Epipen, etc.

-☐ Personal First Aid Kit
+Personal First Aid Kit

-Personal first aid kit includes tissues, band-aids, adhesive tape, insect repellent.
-Personal medication can be administered by the students (asthma puffer), or by the staff (antibiotics), at the parents' discretion and should the consent form.
+by the students aid kit includes tissues, band-aids, adhesive tape, insect repellent.
+Personal medication can be carried and administered (asthma puffer), or by the staff (antibiotics), at the parents' discretion and should be noted on the consent form.

 At night

-☐ Small, compact torch with spare batteries
+Small, compact torch with spare batteries

-☐ A compact, warm sleeping bag (Bring extra blankets if you don't think yours is warm enough)
+A compact, warm sleeping bag (Bring extra blankets if you don't think yours is warm enough)

-☐ Single fitted bed sheet (optional) criougiij
+Single fitted bed sheet (optional)

-☐ Beanie
+Beanie

-□ Pyjamas - - - - - - - - - - - - - - - - - - -
+Pyjamas

-☐ Pillow & Pillowcase
+Pillow & Pillowcase

-☐ Toiletries (Toothbrush & paste, soap)
+Toiletries (Toothbrush & paste, soap)

-Items we encourage you to bring
+courage you to bring

-✓ Camera
+✓ Came

-✓ Musical Instrument
+cal Instrument

 ✓ Book

-Items to leave at home
+Items to leav ve at home

-Electronic equipment: DS, MP3 players, mobile phones etc.

-Junk food (chips, soft drink, lollies etc)